RyougiTale/file-filter/README.md

 ```

 ## Building the installer for your Electron app
-The boilerplate is currently configured to package & build the installer of
-your app for macOS & Windows using `electron-builder`.
+for macOS & Windows using `electron-builder`.

 For macOS, execute:
 ```sh